 3 of 3

-- To look at both sides of the problems (yours and your partner’s) in a discreet and confidential setting
+- Discernment Counseling is a look at each side of the problem (yours and your partners’) in a discreet and confidential setting.

 Discernment Counseling Is NOT Suitable When:

 - There is a danger of domestic violence.